boost-entropy-repos-org/iot-web-pweb/README.md

 The data collected is stored in a database, and can be viewed graphically on the website (using [chart.js](https://www.chartjs.org/) for plotting data).

+In addition, MyWebIoT includes other features such us:

+- eCommerce for buying sensors
+- Small social network